 - Premium support

 - No free version

 - For some, two payment gateways (Stripe and Paypal) may not be enough

 Easy Digital Downloads, AKA EDD, is often considered to be one of the best plugins for WordPress because of its pure focus on digital file distribution.
-Unfortunately, what you gain in software you lose in other ways: For instance, support for this plugin is already relatively lacking, so EDD’s solution to this is to charge a whopping $299 a year for online only priority support—that’s a lot.
+Unfortunately, what you gain in the software you lose in other ways.
+For instance, support for this plugin is already relatively lacking, so EDD’s solution to this is to charge a whopping $299 a year for online-only priority support—that’s a lot.
 Finally, payment gateways are quite expensive for a single site.

 - Customer management

 - Plenty of payment gateways in the paid versions